avanishm2304/Quant-Wing-2023/README.md

 # Quant-Wing-2023
-Projects made by me for quant wing inductions
+Projects made by me for quant wing